Mario Lemina: International career

 Lemina had been called by the Gabon national team to participate in the 2015 African Cup of Nations, but he refused his call-up.
 Although he had initially represented France's under-20 and under-21 sides, also winning the 2013 FIFA U-20 World Cup at youth level, he formally switched to the Gabonese Federation on 2 June 2015 and is now a formal member of the Gabon national team.

 He scored on his international debut, in a 3–3 friendly draw against Tunisia on 9 October 2015.
 Lemina took part at the 2017 Africa Cup of Nations, which was held on home soil.
 He started in Gabon's opening match of the tournament on 14 January – a 1–1 draw against Guinea-Bissau – but later suffered a back-injury, however, which ruled him out of the remainder of the tournament.

 On 17 January 2022, Lemina announced his retirement from the Gabon national team.
 He had just been released by Gabon following a heart complication due to COVID-19, leaving in the middle of the 2021 Africa Cup of Nations tournament.

 On 10 June 2023, Lemina shared an image of him training with the national team to his Instagram account.
 He then played in a 2023 Africa Cup of Nations qualifier against DR Congo on 18 June 2023, confirming his return to the national team.

 Style of play

-A strong, powerful, hard-working, and dynamic right-footed midfielder, with good technical skills and solid distribution, Lemina is a box-to-box player who is usually deployed in the centre, due to his ability to start attacking plays after winning back possession.
+A right-footed midfielder with notable technical skills and distribution, Lemina is a box-to-box player who is usually deployed in the centre, due to his ability to start attacking plays after winning back possession.
 Described as a "classy and tenacious midfielder," due to his tactical versatility, he is capable of playing in several positions, and has been deployed as a winger, as a full-back, or as a wing-back, on the right flank; during his time with Marseille, he also played as centre-back in a three-man defence on occasion, during the 2014–15 season, under manager Marcelo Bielsa.
 He has also been deployed as a playmaker on occasion.
 Despite his talent, he has also earned a reputation for having a temper and for lacking concentration at times.